sophiecchen/personal-website/thoughts/2024/my-favorite-free-cybersecurity-resources.md

 * [Hack The Box Lab](https://hackthebox.com/)
 * [TryHackMe Practice Rooms](https://tryhackme.com/r/hacktivities/practice)

+## Research and Reports

+TODO.
+TODO that are simply not accessible TODO.
+Dr. Srinivasan Keshav's [How To Read a Research Paper](http://svr-sk818-web.cl.cam.ac.uk/keshav/papers/07/paper-reading.pdf) includes great advice on how to read a research paper.

+Most of the research and reports that I read are TODO.

+If you've never read a research paper, here are some of my recommendations.
+These papers are approachable, speak to both computing and society.
+Reading these will help familiarize you with how papers in computing tend to be structured.

+* ["A Stalker’s Paradise": How Intimate Partner Abusers Exploit Technology](https://rist.tech.cornell.edu/papers/stalkers-paradise-intimate.pdf) by Diana Freed, Jackeline Palmer, Diana Minchala, Karen Levy, Thomas Ristenpart, and Nicola Dell (2018)
+* [Investigating Large Scale HTTPS Interception in Kazakhstan](https://ensa.fi/papers/HTTPSKaz.pdf) by Ram Sundara Raman, Leonid Evdokimov, Eric Wurstrow, J. Alex Halderman, and Roya Ensafi (2020)
+* [Throttling Twitter: An Emerging Censorship Technique in Russia](https://ensa.fi/papers/throttling-imc-paper.pdf) by by Diwen Xue, Reethika Ramesh, ValdikSS, Leonid Evdokimov, Andrey Viktorov, Arham Jain, Eric Wustrow, Simone Basso, and Roya Ensafi (2021)
+* [The Antrim County 2020 Election Incident: An Independent Forensic Investigation](https://www.usenix.org/system/files/sec22-halderman.pdf) by J. Alex Halderman (8/2022)

 ## Events

 SANS Cybersecurity Summits are free to attend online.
 They are a great way to get connected to the cybersecurity community.